-14.2.12.3 <extrapolate-input-surfaces>
+15.2.12.3 <extrapolate-input-surfaces>

-Description: Areas with missing codes in input trends, travel time and SD maps will be replaced by extrapolated values.
+Description: Areas with missing codes in input trend maps, travel time and SD maps will be replaced by extrapolated values.
 This has the consequence that output surfaces will be defined everywhere.
 There are two alternative extrapolation methods, kriging and inverse-distance-interpolation that are specified by <extrapolation-method>.
-See Figure 14.2 for an example using default values.
+See Figure 15.2 for an example using default values.
+The extrapolated maps are written to extrapolation/if <write-expert-files> is set to yes.